ricencode/ricencode.github.io/index.md

 ## How to contribute to this database?

 ### The simple way
 This database was designed as a Shiny application and was deployed in the shinyapps.io.
-You can submit data to this database using this [URL](https://ricencode.shinyapps.io/RICENCODE/).
+You can submit data to this database [HERE](https://ricencode.shinyapps.io/RICENCODE/).

 ### The hard way